Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Discussion

 \subsection{Comparison with other results}

-In this work, we have found that the intrinsic FRB scattering and width distributions show no evidence for downturns, but likely continue to values much higher than the $\sim$0.01--10\,ms range currently probed by experimental data.
-In particular, the previous estimates by \citet{chimefrb_collaboration_first_2021}, when scaled to 1\,GHz, and expressed in $\log_{10}$, of $\mu_\tau,\sigma_\tau = 0.30,0.75$ and $\mu_w,\sigma_w = 0,0.42$ are completely excluded: when tested in our above model, their values are less likely by a factor of $10^{-4}$ for \taughz, and $10^{-16}$ for \wi.
-The cause of this difference could be both intrinsic --- e.g., the true dependence of FRB scattering with frequency does not scale as $\tau \sim \nu^{-4}$, or FRBs having frequency-dependent widths --- or artificial, e.g.\ CHIME's fits were performed to observational data, and were not scaled to the host rest frame since most hosts were unknown; or their fits to bias in width and scattering were uncorrelated, and thus could not account for correlations in the bias; or that these fits were performed with low-time-resolution, low-S/N data --- \citet{CHIME_baseband_morphology_2025} have re-fit the scattering times and intrinsic widths to a sub-sample of 137 FRBs for which baseband data was available, but did not estimate the intrinsic distributions of these parameters.
+In this work, we have found that the intrinsic FRB scattering and width distributions show no evidence for downturns, but may continue to values much higher than the $\sim$0.01--10\,ms range currently probed by experimental data.
+This is consistent with the discussion presented in \citet{chimefrb_collaboration_first_2021}, who note that their fiducial model of a lognormal distribution in scattering is poorly constrained at high scattering times.
+Assuming a frequency dependence of scattering time $\tau \sim \nu^{-4}$, we exclude the quantitative values of their fiducial model, which --- when expressed in $\log_{10}$, and scaled to 1\,GHz --- are $\mu_\tau,\sigma_\tau = -0.58,0.75$ and $\mu_w,\sigma_w = 0,0.42$, with these values being less likely by a factor of $10^{-7}$ for \taughz, and $10^{-16}$ for \wi, compared to our most likely values.

+The cause of this difference could be intrinsic --- e.g., the true dependence of FRB scattering with frequency may not scale as $\tau \sim \nu^{-4}$.
+Varying $\alpha$ above $-4$ shows that our best fits have only a ten times higher likelihood than CHIME's scattering fits for $\alpha=-2$, although the width distribution is strongly ruled out in all cases.
+Alternatively, FRBs may have frequency-dependent widths.
+Artificial differences could also be the cause, e.g.\ CHIME's fits were performed to observational data, and were not scaled to the host rest frame since most hosts were unknown; their fits to bias in width and scattering were uncorrelated, and thus could not account for correlations in the bias; and these fits were performed with low-time-resolution, low-S/N data --- \citet{CHIME_baseband_morphology_2025} have re-fit the scattering times and intrinsic widths to a sub-sample of 137 FRBs for which baseband data was available, but did not estimate the intrinsic distributions of these parameters.